Freakling/AzureFW-GitOps/README.md

  - The delimiter should to be ',' This is configurable in the script by setting the var $delimiter in the begin block. space (' ') and semicolon (';') is reserved

 # TODO
+- Update so that the script can write to fwPolicy files.
+Currently it cannot associate child fw policies or rulecollectiongroups
 - Create fwPolicies by defining them here
 - pipeline integration
 - videos going step-by-step on how to implement and use